-A couple weeks back, I posted a link to an article about the top three books I recommend when I’m delivering a proposal training class or seminar.
+A couple weeks back, I published a blog post about the top three books I recommend when I’m delivering a proposal training class or seminar.

 - One is specific to proposals (Persuasive Business Proposals by Sant)